“Inter-Disciplinary Ergonomics: A Systems Approach”

-Oxford embraces the concepts of a multi-disciplinary team, systems approach to ergonomics because no single individual or discipline can solve all of the facets of every ergonomic problems.
+Oxford embraces the concepts of a Inter-Disciplinary team, systems approach to ergonomics because no single individual or discipline can solve all of the facets of every ergonomic problems.

 Advanced Ergonomics TraininG